 If an agreement cannot be reached between the lawyers for the spouses, the family judge usually hears all three related temporary support matters:

 The amount that a spouse will be ordered to pay for all three temporary support components is not based on a precise formula.
 In post-divorce alimony, there are many statutory factors the court considers.
 In child support cases to determine post-divorce cases, Tennessee uses standard guidelines based on the income of the parents, the number days a child spends with each parent, medical insurance costs, and other standard factors.

-In pre-divorce cases, our Middle Tennessee temporary support lawyers will ask the judge to consider the following factors, among others:
+In pre-divorce cases, our Middle Tennessee temporary alimony attorneys will ask the judge to consider the following factors, among others:

-To speak with a trusted Middle Tennessee temporary support lawyer, please phone our office at (615) 495-6000 or complete our online contact form to schedule an appointment.
+To speak with a trusted Middle Tennessee temporary alimony attorney please phone our office at (615) 495-6000 or complete our online contact form to schedule an appointment.
 We see spouses who live in Murfreesboro, Goodlettsville, Lebanon, Brentwood, Hendersonville, Nashville, and the surrounding locations.